cgabriel5/nodecliac/README.md

 - Variable name _must_ start with an underscore (`_`) or a letter (`a-zA-Z`).
 - Variable values are assigned with `=` followed by the variable value.
 - A variable's value must be enclosed with quotes.
-- Any amount of whitespace before and after `=` is fine, but keep things tidy.
+- Any amount of whitespace before and after `=` is allowed.
 - Whitespace indentation can precede a variable declaration.
 - **Note**: Variables can be declared _anywhere_ within your `.acmap`.